cristibaluta/Jit/README.md

 	jit ci <commit message> // The "ci" shortcut for commit jit magic <commit message> // Add files to stage, commits, pushes to server, logs time to Jirassic

+### jit magic
+This is a magical command that we recommend you use for every commit, it will:
+- Add the changed files to stage
+- Commit
+- Push
+- Log time to Jirassic

+Create pull requests in stash:

+	jit pr

 For a complete list of commands and details run

 	jit